-Before you travel, keep up to date with world news, and visit the Foreign and Commonwealth Office website.
-The FCO provides accurate information about countries around the world.
+Before you travel, keep up to date with world news, and visit the Foreign, Commonwealth & Development Office website.
+The FCDO provides accurate information about countries around the world.
 They achieve this by using security and intelligence agencies, local knowledge and reports from embassies.

-The Foreign and Commonwealth Office can advise on the severity level of the terrorist threats so that you can decide for yourself if it is safe to travel.
-Our advice mirrors that of the FCO.
+The Foreign, Commonwealth & Development Office can advise on the severity level of the terrorist threats so that you can decide for yourself if it is safe to travel.
+Our advice mirrors that of the FCDO.

 Avoiding terrorist threats

-- Check the Foreign and Commonwealth Office and sign up to their email alerts
+- Check the Foreign, Commonwealth & Development Office and sign up to their email alerts

 - Keep up to date with local news in your chosen destination before you travel and while you are away